- Email Us : info@leonardtam.com

 They Have Unique Tax Forms

-For most personal tax returns, T1 General or a variation of it is the standard tax form to choose.
+For most Toronto residents, the T1 General or a variation of it remains the standard tax form for personal tax returns.
+Detailed guidelines can be found on the Canada Revenue Agency’s website.
 When you open a business, it opens a host of new and unique tax forms to choose from.

 There are also tax forms for payroll taxes, territory and province taxes, and good and services taxes.